-Date: September 9, 2020
+Date: September 8, 2021

-Montgomery College is committed to creating and sustaining a safe, non-discriminatory, and inclusive learning environment for all students, including those who identify with a gender that is different from their gender-assigned-at-birth or express their gender identity in a non-binary way (neither masculine nor feminine stereotypes).
+Montgomery College is committed to creating and sustaining a safe, non-discriminatory, and inclusive learning environment for all students, including those who identify with a gender that is different from their sex, gender-assigned-at-birth, or express their gender identity in a non-binary way (not limited to polar opposites of masculine and feminine).
 This memo provides guidance in accordance with MC policies as well as procedures that demonstrate equity and inclusion.
 While this memo speaks primarily to interactions with students, it is best practice to apply this approach when engaging with colleagues.
 Not only does this respect the identities of those who are transgender or gender non-conforming, but it creates a culture of inclusion and diversity that benefits all students, staff, faculty, and administrators.
-Research shows that making learning spaces accessible to non-majority students enhances the creativity, problem solving, and decision-making ability of all students (Levine and Stark 2015; Phillips 2014).

-MC Policies - The College's Equal Employment Opportunity and Non-Discrimination Policy (31006) and Equal Education Opportunity and Non-Discrimination Policy (41002) make clear that discrimination against persons on the basis of gender, gender identity, or expression in its educational programs and activities is prohibited.
+MC Policies - The College's Equal Employment Opportunity and Non-Discrimination Policy (31006) and Equal Education Opportunity and Non-Discrimination Policy (41002) affirm that discrimination against persons on the basis of gender, gender identity, or expression in its educational programs and activities is prohibited.
+Additionally, LGBTQ+ students are protected by Title IX, meaning students cannot be discriminated against based on their sexual orientation or gender identity.
+Harassment on the basis of one's gender identity or sexual orientation constitutes discrimination "because of sex," and thus, violates MC policy.
 MC's non-discrimination policy highlights the need to establish collegewide best practices for respecting gender identity and expression.

 MC Practices - It is our responsibility to provide a supportive environment where all students are free to be who they are.
-One aspect of creating such an environment is providing safe, accessible, and convenient restroom facilities.
+You cannot know or assume someone's gender by looking at them.
+Thus, one aspect of creating such an environment is providing safe, accessible, and convenient restroom facilities.
 Montgomery College supports individuals in the use of all restroom facilities that correspond to their identity, as well as restrooms that are designated gender-inclusive.
 Individuals should use the restroom that makes them feel most comfortable.

-While we are mostly online this semester, please note that gender-inclusive facilities are available to all students, staff, and faculty and serve diverse needs, including: privacy; managing child/family, medical, or disability issues; and transgender people.
+Please note that gender-inclusive facilities are available to all students, staff, and faculty and serve diverse needs, including privacy; managing child/family, medical, or disability issues; and transgender people.
 Be aware of the gender-inclusive restrooms located on each campus, and be prepared to provide directions.
-The list of locations is posted on Montgomery College's Title IX website.

-Chosen/Preferred Name and Pronouns - To foster a College environment that is inclusive and that encourages self- expression, Montgomery College has established guidelines whereby any current student or employee may use a chosen/preferred first name on campus.
-It is the practice of the College that students, faculty, staff, and administrators may use whatever chosen/preferred first name they want, regardless of whether they have legally changed their name, except where their legal names are required by law, industry standard, or strong business need.
-The process for using a chosen/preferred name can be found on the Title IX website.
+The list of locations is posted on Montgomery College's <a href="Itile-like-inclusive-inclusi current student or employee may use a chosen first name on campus.
+It is the practice of the College that students, faculty, staff, and administrators may use whatever chosen first name they want, regardless of whether they have legally changed their name, except where their legal names are required by law, industry standard, or strong business need.
+The process for using a chosen name can be found on the Title IX website.